-RB allocates Tailored Food with expert mentors to provide sales and marketing support, market research guidance, legal advice and recommendations on procurement and manufacturing.
+Reckitt allocates Tailored Food with expert mentors to provide sales and marketing support, market research guidance, legal advice and recommendations on procurement and manufacturing.
 This fruitful partnership has already helped launch a new nutritional product in Congo based on a traditional snack and, in partnership with the UN World Food Programme, 16 small-scale production groups have been trained.
 To date 210,000 meals have been sold, generating \$48,000 in revenue for women producer groups in central Congo.

-Additionally, RB's support has helped to expand existing work in Liberia, which has manufactured and sold 350,000 meals over the past three years.
-Tailored Food is also planning to expand into Brazil, Mozambigue and Madagascar with RB's support in the development and market trials phase.
+Additionally, Reckitt's support has helped to expand existing work in Liberia, which has manufactured and sold 350,000 meals over the past three years.
+Tailored Food is also planning to expand into Brazil, Mozambique and Madagascar with Reckitt's support in the development and market trials phase.

-RB's support of Tailored Food has been a game-changer.
-For a small organisation like us to have access to the value-aligned global expertise of RB is invaluable, and has allowed us to focus on getting delicious nutritious food to more people while getting the technical expertise we need."
+Reckitt's support of Tailored Food has been a game-changer.
+For a small organisation like us to have access to the value-aligned global expertise of Reckitt is invaluable, and has allowed us to focus on getting delicious nutritious food to more people while getting the technical expertise we relentless pursuit of a cleaner and healthier world.
+Reckitt are proud sponsors of the Lead2030 prize fund for young leaders making an impact on SDG 2, Zero Hunger, and SDG 6, Clean Water and Sanitation."